-Here's the third one.
-God makes much of us by having us sit at table when Jesus returns and he serves us as though he were a slave and we were the masters.
-Did you know that the Bible says that?
+3. God makes much of us by having us sit at table when Jesus returns and he serves us as though he were a slave and we were the masters.

 I thought that was what happened on the night before he died.
 It was.
-So surely, when he comes, he’s on a white horse, sword coming out his mouth, king of kings, Lord of Lords, faithful written on one thigh, true written on the other, almighty God. yes.
+So surely, when he comes, he’s on a white horse, sword coming out his mouth, king of kings, Lord of Lords, faithful written on one thigh, true written on the other, Almighty God.

 And once he’s sat on the throne, divided the nations, he comes down and he binds himself with a towel and he tells us, “No, children, sit” and he serves us.
 You are made much.
 You will be made much of breathtakingly in that day.

-And Paul, when he’s talking to these rag tag, ordinary disciples at Corinth, who can’t figure out how to settle their own disputes, his argument for why they should be able to judge right and wrong an settle the dispute is, “Don’t you know you’re going to judge angels?”
+And Paul, when he’s talking to these rag-tag, ordinary disciples at Corinth, who can’t figure out how to settle their own disputes, his argument for why they should be able to judge right and wrong and settle the dispute is, “Don’t you know you’re going to judge angels?”

 As I walk through this room, you look so ordinary, right?
 You just look so ordinary.
 Paul would look into your face and say, “Don’t you know, you’re going to judge angels?”
 Now, I don’t know what that involves.
 I will confess, I don’t know what that involves, but it’s not small.
 He’s not making little of you when he says that.

-Number five.
-God makes much of us by ascribing value to us and rejoicing over us as his treasured possession.
-Matthew 10:31, "Fear not, therefore, you are of more value than many sparrows."
+5. God makes much of us by ascribing value to us and rejoicing over us as his treasured possession.

-Finally, Number seven.
-And perhaps, most amazingly, God makes much of you by granting you to sit with Christ on his throne.
-I'll read you the verse.
+7. God makes much of you by granting you to sit with Christ on his throne.

 The question is, ranking.
 And whether those truths, those amazing truths that ought to fill your soul, yes they should, that God makes much of you that way, should thrill your soul.
 Why?
 And if the answer is because I’m at the bottom and I love to be made much of, you’re not born again.